c0c0n3/kitt4sme/arch/catalogue/README.md

   and machines involved in a production line by keeping a model of the production process to timely assign tasks and coordinate work.
 Jointly developed by CSIC and European Dynamics.
-* Production System Profiler.
+* [Production System Profiler][ppro].
+Identifies worker skills and factory needs at various levels—whole plant, production line, workplace.
 Jointly developed by Holonix and the Warsaw University of Technology.
 * [Worker Profiler][wpro].
 Service to suggest training programmes depending on worker's skills and aspirations as well their role in the company.
 Developed by Holonix and Gate.